uvmain/zene/README.md

 - `deleteAvatar` Accepts a `username` parameter.
 Only admins can delete avatars for other users.
 - `createApiKey` Accepts a `userId` parameter.
 Only admins can create API keys for other users.
 - `getApiKeys` Accepts a `userId` parameter.
 Only admins can get API keys for other users.
-- `deleteApiKey` Requires a `apiKeyId` parameter.
+- `deleteApiKey` Requires one or more `id` parameter(s).
 Accepts a `userId` parameter.
 Only admins can delete API keys for other users.

 ### Tech stack
 - `Sqlite` database